By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 Over the past few months, my business has gone from being a pipe dream, to something that I am earning an income from.
 And I am really enjoying it, and feeling like I’m making a positive contribution to this community that I’m so passionate about.

 Over your first six months of being a coach, what have been some rewarding moments in helping your clients?

-A lot of people come to me with similar challenges that they are experiencing in their performances, which are also apparent in their general life as well.
+A lot of people come to me with similar challenges that they are experiencing in their performances, which are can be apparent in their general life as well.

-I think the most rewarding thing is hearing that people feel as though they are more able to pursue the things, that they thought they weren’t good enough to do before.
+I think the most rewarding thing, is hearing that people feel as though they can pursue the things they thought they weren’t good enough to do before.
 As performers we’re put under so much pressure to be perfect.
 It’s an impossible goal.